autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/index.md

 ## Component interface

 The following describes the input/output concept between Perception Component and other components.
-See [the Perception Component Interface (WIP)](../../autoware-interfaces/components/perception.md) page for the current implementation.
+See [the Perception Component Interface](../../autoware-interfaces/components/perception.md) page for the current implementation.

 ### Input to the Perception Component